Rhene punctatus

 Rhene punctatus is a species of jumping spider in the genus Rhene that lives in South Africa.
 The male was identified in 2013 and has distinctive black dots on its abdomen, which gives rise to its name.

 Taxonomy

 Rhene punctatus was first identified by Wanda Wesołowska and Charles Haddad in 2013.
 It was allocated to the genus Rhene, which is named after the Greek female name, shared by mythological figures.
 The species name is derived from the Latin for point, punctus, and relates to the dotted pattern on the abdomen.

 Description

 Only the male of the species has been described.
 The spider is flat, stocky and hairy.
 It has a flat, almost square, dark brown carapace that is 1.8 mm in length.
 The abdomen is pale brown with a pattern of black dots and is 2.1 mm long.
-Both the carapace and abdoment are covered with dense white hairs.
+Both the carapace and abdomens are covered with dense white hairs.